ibm-cloud-architecture/refarch-privatecloud/ICP LDAP Best Practices.md

 ![](./LDAP/image4.png)

-You can also check the logs from thkkkkke keystone container with the
+You can also check the logs from the keystone container with the
 command:

 > docker logs &lt;keystone container&gt;